willrobertson23wwt/SASE-Template-Instructions/README.md

 ## VxLan Setup

 1. This portion involves another vApp that resides in Sandbox and will be the on-demand portion of the lab.
 The vApp is named "SASE-Base-Windows".
 The vApp consists of five Windows VMs and a VyOS router.
 There are two Windows VMs per branch and one for the remote office.
-The VyOS participates in VxLan with the vxlan-hub in the prem vApp.
+The VyOS participates in VxLan with the vxlan-hub in the perm vApp.

    ![prod-vapp.png](media/prod-vapp.png)